8/9/2024

 Chief Executive Officer

 The currency for sure helps the situation, although I don't think it really would significantly change our investment thesis on it.
-We look at the profile of MedCurrent and we look at what it does, then we look at the proven customers that they have out there already, and we look at the robustness of their pipeline and the government programs that are funding these things, which should lead to some growth.
-And we get excited about it, but we equally get excited about the cost base what it takes to implement the solution and just the basic structure of how the software is being built.
-And a lot of those things are pretty interesting in terms of, hey, not only can we get some pretty good growth out of this, but we think we can get some pretty good profitability out of this based on scaling how they're structured.
-With that being said, there's always risks that gets us out of season with that upside.
-So the win-win solution was to come up with a very aggressive -out-based schedule, which we did, but there's a chance that none of that earn-out could get paid out and Vital Hub could still be very strong on this acquisition and we're fine with that.
-And if the earn-out gets paid out, we're all really, really fine.
-So it's all been carefully modeled and so forth.
+You know, we look at the profile of MedCurrent, and we look at what it does, and we look at the proven customers that they have out there already, and we look at the robustness of their pipeline and the – and the government programs that are funding these things, which should lead to some growth.
+And we get excited about it, but we equally get excited about the cost base, what it takes to implement the solution, and just the basic structure of how the software is being built.
+And a lot of those things are pretty interesting in terms of, hey, not only can we get some pretty good growth out of this?
+But we think we can get some pretty good profitability out of this based on scaling how they're structured.
+With that being said, there's always risk that gets associated with that upside.
+So the win-win solution was to come up with a very aggressive earn-out-based schedule, which we did.
+But there's a chance – that none of that earn out could get paid out and Vital Hub could still be very strong on this acquisition.
+And we're fine with that.
+And if the earn out gets paid out, we're all really, really fine.
+So, you know, it's all been carefully modeled and so forth.
 So we think we met it within our metrics, but we're excited about the opportunities.
-But you're right, sometimes it is worth paying a little bit more just to get some of this strategic stuff.
+But you're right, you know, Sometimes it is worth paying a little bit more just to get some of those strategic stuff.
 We do need more growth profile assets in our offering.
-We're starting to build that up and this was one of those that makes sense and it does make sense to pay a little bit more for growth profiles at this stage of where we think the business is.
+We're starting to build that up, and this was one of those that makes sense, and it does make sense to pay a little bit more for growth profiles at this stage of where we think the business is.

 speaker